xllily/code-exec/README.md

    - Command Service retrieves execution results from MongoDB once available.

 3. **Worker Service Workflow**
+   - **Code Save Workflow**:
+     - Worker Service listens to the `code-save` queue for new jobs.
+     - Upon receiving a job ID, saves Python code as a file.
+     - Enqueues the job ID in the `code-exec` queue.
+   - **Code Exec Workflow**:
-   - Worker Service listens to the job queue for new jobs.
+     - Worker Service listens to the `code-exec` queue for new jobs.
-   - Upon receiving a job ID, retrieves Python code and metadata from SQLite.
+     - Upon receiving a job ID, retrieves the Python code file and executes it.
-   - Executes the code, captures output/errors, and stores results in MongoDB.
+     - Captures output/errors and stores results in MongoDB.
-   - Updates job status in SQLite and dequeues the job ID.

 #### Security Considerations
 - **Code Execution Sandbox**: Execute Python code in a secure sandbox (e.g., Docker containers) to prevent malicious activities.